CWOA/GTRF/README.md

 * Run the file "src/NavigationModelMultiple.py"
 * To add your own algorithm, edit the file "YourAlgorithm.py"
 * Experiment configurations, constants, etc. can be found in "src/Constants.py"
-* To run via ROS and Gazebo, run the command "roslaunch gtrf navigation_model_multiple.launch" which spawns a simulated UAV, the environment itself (containing 5 target cow models) and runs the file "src/NavigationModelMultiple.py".
+* To run via ROS and Gazebo, run the command "roslaunch gtrf gtrf.launch" which spawns a simulated UAV, the environment itself (containing 5 target cow models) and runs the file "src/NavigationModelMultiple.py".
+* Edit the base directory constant (BASE_DIR) in "src/Constants.py" to point at the complete path at which you want to store training data, model weights, etc. (e.g. "/home/USERNAME/catkin_ws/src/gtrf/data")

 License
 ------